S-Retr0/learning-git/README.md

 ```

 ### Merging Branches (git merge)
 So we already created the `test_branch` to test our new ideas, so we won't cause troubles in the `master` branch.
-Let's say that we implemented and tested our new idea in the `test_branch` *(for dimonstration our idea is in the `idea.txt` file which we will create now)*, and we are satisfied with it, so we stage it and commit it
+Let's say that we implemented and tested our new idea in the `test_branch` *(for dimonstration our idea is in the `idea.txt` file which we will create now)*, and we are satisfied with it, so we stage it and commit it:
 ```
 $ touch idea.txt
 $ git add idea.txt